gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ## Indexing and searching tasks

-The two fundamental tasks in information retrieval are the one for collecting and storing product informations and on the other side, the task for obtaining them.
-It is all about elaborating text: indexing phase collect features from the products' name, while searching phase extract matches from the text query.
-Both task manipulate text in the following ways:
+The two fundamental tasks in information retrieval are the one for collecting and storing product informations, and on the other side, the task for obtaining them.
+It is all about elaborating text, indexing phase collects features from the products' name, while the search phase extracts matches from text query.
+Both tasks manipulate text in the following ways:

 ### Entities clusterization